iterative/dvc.org/content/docs/user-guide/experiment-management/experiments-overview.md

   pipeline and save experiment results. `dvc exp run` also enables advanced features like queuing many experiments at once.
-- If you already have results that you want to save or don't want to use either of the above methods to automatically save experiments, you can save experiment results manually after your code finishes with `dvc exp save`.
+- If you already have results that you want to save or don't want to use either of the above methods, you can save experiment results manually with `dvc exp save`.

 [pipeline]: /doc/user-guide/pipelines
 [run]: /doc/user-guide/experiment-management/running-experiments